Kidnapping and murder of Lesley Whittle: Vehicle discovery

 On 23 January, West Midlands Police contacted their West Mercia counterparts to report that since the night of Gerald Smith's shooting a stolen dark green Morris 1300 had been left near the Dudley Freightliner Terminal, just 459 ft from where Smith had been shot.
-A routine inspection of the vehicle had revealed the license plate number (TTV 454H) did not match that upon the vehicle tax disc and that the car itself had been stolen from West Bromwich over three months previously.
+A routine inspection of the vehicle had revealed the registration number (TTV 454H) did not match that on the vehicle tax disc and that the car itself had been stolen from West Bromwich more than three months previously.

 Inside the car boot were a cassette tape-recorder containing a female voice investigators determined was Lesley Whittle and which they later determined had been intended for the aborted ransom collection of 15 January.
-Upon this tape, Lesley asked her relatives to co-operate with the kidnapper and recited instructions for the ransom carrier drive from "the M6 north to junction ten, and then to the A454 towards Walsall" to a telephone booth where instructions had been concealed.
+On the tape, Lesley asked her relatives to co-operate with the kidnapper and recited instructions for the ransom carrier drive from "the M6 north to junction ten, and then to the A454 towards Walsall" to a telephone booth where instructions had been concealed.
 Also discovered were four envelopes detailing the route the ransom carrier had been intended to take on 15 January (including a telephone box close to the site of Smith's shooting), a microphone, a gun, several heavy-duty plastic sheets, a torch, a foam mattress, and numerous Dymotape messages containing messages clearly indicative of a ransom trail.

-Sections of hair recovered from the back seat of the car were later proven to be a precise match to samples of hair recovered from a hairbrush from Lesley's bedroom, indicating the vehicle had been used in her actual kidnapping.
+Sections of hair recovered from the back seat of the car were later proven to be a precise match for samples of hair recovered from a hairbrush from Lesley's bedroom, indicating the vehicle had been used in her actual kidnapping.

 Link to Black Panther manhunt

-Although ballistics testing upon the firearm used in Smith's shooting had already linked his attempted murderer to one of the murder victims of the Black Panther, similar forensic testing upon the firearm recovered from the vehicle confirmed the weapon had been used to fatally shoot all three sub-postmasters murdered by this assailant the previous year.
+Although ballistics testing upon the firearm used in the shooting of Smith had already linked his attempted murderer to one of the murder victims of the Black Panther, similar forensic testing upon the firearm recovered from the vehicle confirmed the weapon had been used to fatally shoot all three sub-postmasters murdered by this assailant the previous year.

 The discovery of the contents of the Morris 1300 ultimately linked Lesley's kidnapping to the same offender, who had earned his media moniker due to his invariably dressing in black and wearing a black balaclava when committing his burglaries.
 Prior to Lesley's kidnapping, sections of the media had already termed the Black Panther as Public Enemy Number One.